 Who is Estonia’s Eurovision 2018 entry Elina Nechayeva and how was her dress created?

-Meet the singer who's second favourite to win the Eurovision Song Contest in May
+Meet the singer with the incredible dress set to compete in the the Eurovision Grand Final this Saturday 12th May

 Pop-opera singer Elina Nechayeva is Estonia’s entry for the Eurovision Song Contest 2018.

-She’s second favourite to win with her song La Forza – find out more about Nechayeva below…
+She’s already through to the final thanks to her song La Forza – find out more about Nechayeva (and her incredible dress) below…

 - When is the Eurovision Song Contest 2018?